MailOnline/state-keeper/README.md

       console.log("Playing for " + evt.state.number + " times");
     });

 A state object is a plain old js object containing a property "name" (this is required).
-This property will be used any times a string is expected (triggering events, transitioning from string/regexp).
+This property will be used any time a string is expected (triggering events, transitioning from string/regexp).
 The "from" can also be defined as "object" or as a function taking the previous state as argument.

 More than one observable
 ------------------------
 StateKeeper is able to keep track of many different observables.
-You can do this passing, instead of a single object, a map of observables (label: observable).
-You can then use the label for telling what event of what observable you should listen to:
+You can do this by passing, instead of a single object, a map of observables {label: observable}.
+You can then use the label to tell what event of what observable you should listen to:

     var state = StateKeeper({video1: videoPlayer1, video2: videoplayer2}, {
       "video1:play": [